 A favourite with locals, Melkbosstrand is the quintessential seaside village and a popular water sports location.
+Home to The Lodge at Atlantic Beach.

 ‘Melkbosstrand’ literally translates to ‘milk bush beach’ and refers to the Euphorbiaceae bushes which grow on sand dunes in the area and which give off a milky latex-like substance.
 A favourite with locals, Melkbos is the quintessential seaside village, but with all the amenities one could wish for, including several inviting beachfront restaurants, modern supermarkets and ATMs.
 Melkbosstrand is a Blue Flag Beach.
 Blue Flag is a world-renowned eco-certification for beaches and marinas.
 When you see a Blue Flag flying, you know a beach or marina is clean and accessible; has great water quality; meets high safety standards; and is working hard to protect local shorelines and ecosystems.